 users buyers.
 The design needs to be most intuitive for them.
 Don’t try to please everybody.

-A good way to go about redesigns is by using the Lean Design methodology – reduce the time it takes to go through the build-measure-learn cycle.
+A good way to go about redesigns is to use the Lean Design methodology.
+Reduce the time it takes to go through the build-measure-learn cycle.
 Little changes to a site over time are often a better approach than major redesigns.
-This enables you to measure and thus learn quickly whether a change brings positive or negative results.
-“We’ll be successful if the day we go live, no one notices.”

-This applies when you’ve got a large repeat audience.
-If your site has little traffic and the current design is flawed, don’t hesitate to do a complete overhaul.
+This applies when you’ve got a large audience full of return visitors.
+However, if your site has little traffic and the current design is flawed, don’t hesitate to do a complete overhaul (a “radical redesign”).